-Dubai Duty Free’s sales fell around 3.18 per cent last year to Dhs6.673bn ($1.85bn) as growing passenger numbers at the emirate’s airports failed to translate into consumer spending.
+Dubai Duty Free’s (DDF) sales fell around 3.18 per cent last year as growing passenger numbers at the emirate’s airports failed to translate into consumer spending.

 Similarly to 2015, Dubai Duty Free executive vice chairman and chief executive officer Colm McLoughlin attributed the sales decline to foreign currency movements.